successful interview process

 Temporary Staffing Agencies Encouraged to Check Contracts after OSHA Changes

-As a staffing agency, it is important to have the proper safety training program set up for the candidates that come in.
+As a staffing agency, it is important to have the proper safety training course set up for the candidates that come in.
 Does your staffing agency have a safety training set up before they start at their new job?
-Regardless of if they permanent or temporary staffing employees, they all need the proper training before taking on the job.
+Regardless of if they are permanent or temporary staffing employees, they all need the proper training before taking on the job.
+This training can be completed at their own pace, providing flexibility and minimizing disruption to productivity.

 It is important that staffing companies are up to date on these changes so that there are no threats to their business.
 Things such as a lack of training can be seen as neglect on the staffing company’s part and result in a violation.
 OSHA is encouraging staffing agencies and employers to work together to ensure that all employees are properly trained on safety rules regardless of if they are a temporary employee or not.